 Science History Institute and Fondation de la Maison de la Chimie Announce Winners of 2020 Franklin-Lavoisier Prize

 The Science History Institute and the Fondation de la Maison de la Chimie (Paris, France) announce the Franklin-Lavoisier Prize for 2020 will be awarded jointly to Mary Jo Nye and Alan Rocke.
-The prize will be awarded at a ceremony at the Fondation de la Maison de la Chimie on November 4, 2020.
+The prize will be awarded at a ceremony at the Fondation de la Maison de la Chimie in February 2022.

 Nye is being honored for her contribution to the history of the chemical sciences since the 18th century, mainly in the United States, France, England, and Germany, and to the understanding of the relationship between scientific discoveries and the resulting political and social phenomena.

 Rocke is being honored for his historical research on the development of chemistry in Europe in the 19th century, for forging a strong bond with French historians who were also working in this field, and for the publication of many influential works.